Simply007/schema-definition-changes/README.md

-# Schema definition issues with solution
+# Schema definition issues with solution for Gatsby source plugin for Kontent

 ## Issues